How to Receive Money from Overseas Using Wise

 You need to be a customer of Wise to use their services.
 Wise accounts can be created online.

-- The person will need to verify their identity after the TransferWise account is created.
+- Verify your identity.
 This means providing proof of ID and proof of address, both of which can be uploaded through their website.

 - Proof of address is provided by official correspondence from a reputable organisation.

 - Wise may require certain other types of verification, for example for a business account.